ms-sherbert/welly-lizard-monitoring/README.md

 A repository for analysis and power analysis of lizard survey data collected using a repeated count protocol from unmarked individuals.

-**Note**: This repository is still in development as at 29/09/2022.
+**Note**: This repository is still in development as at 29/09/2022, but all the code works.
 Some extensions can be made to the power analysis script to simulate more scenarios.

 ## Repository contents: